 Here, we address one such factor, topography, that has not yet been thoroughly assessed at Mt.
 Desert in comparison with fire history (Parshall and Foster 2002; Fig. 2).
-Specifically, we use four populations that lie along a topographical and fire history gradient (Fig. S1) as proxies for more than a dozen other colonies, to examine the effects of elevation, aspect and slope (Bolstad and Stowe 1994) on soil (ecosystem), leaf, and plant-level traits.
+Specifically, we use four populations that lie along a topographical and fire history gradient (Fig. S1) as proxies for more than a dozen other colonies, to examine the effects of elevation, aspect and slope (Bolstad and Stowe 1994) on soil, leaf, and plant-level traits.
 The four populations were chosen to represent a factorial combination of elevation (high or low) and fire history (having experienced the 1947 stand-clearing fire or not).
 First, we characterize differences in topographical features, including slope and aspect, given that these are likely important non-elevation topographical drivers of the traits examined (Howard and Stelacio 2011; Hanson 2017; Nowacki and Abrams 2008).
 We then explore aspects of the soil environment, including soil carbon as well as macro and micro nutrient concentrations.
-Following previous studies, we expected to find less soil carbon (DeBano 1981), greater alkali cations (Certini 2005) and increased solubilized minerals (Caldwell and Richards 1989) in soils which experienced the 1947 fire.
+Following previous studies, we expected to find less soil carbon (DeBano 1998, greater alkali cations (Certini 2005) and increased solubilized minerals (Caldwell and Richards 1989) in soils which experienced the 1947 fire.
 We predicted that there would be greater soil carbon at low elevations due to thermal exfoliation (as explained by Shakesby and Doerr 2006) or a failure of fire to remove pyrogenic carbon in former fire zones (Doerr et al. 2018).
 We also measured soil water retention, which we expected to be greater at sites that experienced the 1947 fire, as pyrogenic carbon is known to increase soil water retention (Licht and Smith, 2020).
 Beyond that, we anticipated higher soil water retention at low elevations due to flat terrain (alleviating erosion mechanics).

 We hypothesized that topographical and fire history-driven changes to the growth environment would manifest in changes in leaf- and plant-level traits.
 We expected that stress induced by topographical features and low soil water retention at high elevation would lead to increased intrinsic water use efficiency (iWUE; Wang et al. 2017), as a stress tolerance response.
 We also hypothesized a reduction in leaf nutrients at high elevation, mimicking likely reductions in the soil.
 In addition, there was the prospect that fire history might alleviate these stress indicators, as a result of increased soil nutrients and water retention.
 At the plant level, we predicted plants would be smaller in height and DBH, have narrower canopy, and be more sparsely clustered (greater distance between conspecific neighbors) at high elevation, again as a result of the topography- and soil-induced stress.
 We expected to find smaller trees in areas that had experienced the 1947 fire due to age, but that the height difference would be less at high elevation due to stress-reducing effects of fire on the soil environment.